17cupsofcoffee/tetra-www/src/showcase.md

 This page is a showcase for projects that are using Tetra.

-Please feel free to [add your own](https://github.com/17cupsofcoffee/tetra-www/edit/main/src/showcase.md)!
+Please feel free to [add your own](https://github.com/17cupsofcoffee/tetra-www#adding-to-the-showcase)!

 <Showcase :games="games" />

 <script>
-// Please put your screenshots in /src/.vuepress/public/img/showcase, so that they
-// get pulled in as part of the site's build.
-Keep the file size reasonable, and no
-// GIFs please!

 export default {
     data: () => ({
         games: [